 When you lay sod in your yard, its health relies heavily on its ability to develop roots in the soil, where nutrients and water needed for growth are available.
 The nutrients that exist in sod are minimal, and sod can dry out or begin to struggle due to a lack of nutrients.
-You want your sod to take root in your soil after just a few weeks.
+The sod should quickly take root in your soil, adhering to the existing lawn after just a few weeks.
 The faster it takes root, the better it performs.
 Some gardeners theorize that leaving a layer of grass beneath new sod affects the sod's ability to take root in the soil and increases the chance that the new lawn will die from lack of nutrients, including the vital need for moisture.
 Because sod is much more expensive than grass seed, many individuals avoid sodding over grass out of fear that it will lead to the demise of the new sod.

 Professional landscapers often apply sod directly over grass.
 The sod compresses the grass and limits its exposure to sunlight and water.
 This quickly kills the already existing grass in much the same way that a brick left on a lawn kills the grass beneath it.
 When the grass dies, it gives off nutrients that actually benefit the new sod above it.
 The main nutrient that the dead grass layer provides is nitrogen.
 Applying sod directly over grass is advantageous because it requires less work.
 The lawn does not need to be treated with herbicide.
 Also, you do not need to till your yard.
 This often means less expense.
 This is particularly true if you are hiring people to sod your lawn.
 Typically, they charge for all of the steps, which can include hauling away your old lawn.

 Some lawncare experts shy away from applying sod over existing grass when they are concerned about the level of the sod in comparison with other surfaces.
 For example, some landscapers remove grass before applying sod near sidewalks and driveways, where it is better to have the base of the soil even with the hard surfaces.